alsalafiyyah/alsalafiyyah.github.io/_muqolat/2020-07-24-correct-aqidah.md

 There are numerous categories of those who reject and deviate from this 'Aqidah (creed).
 They include, among others, those who worship idols, angels, Awliya' (pious people), Jinn (creatures created from fire), trees, and stones.
 These people have not followed the call of the Messengers of Allah; rather, they stubbornly rejected their call.
 This is exactly what Quraysh and some other Arab tribes did with Prophet Muhammad (peace be upon him).
 They used to beseech their false gods to fulfill their needs, heal their sick, and grant them victory over their enemy.
 They would also offer sacrifices to them and make vows in their names.

-When the Messenger of Allah (peace be upon him) disapproved of their beliefs and called them to worship Allah Alone and not to associate others with Him in worship, they replied: "Has he made the âlihah (gods) (all) into One Ilâh (God - Allâh).
-Verily, this is a curious thing!"
-[Sad: 5]
+When the Messenger of Allah (peace be upon him) disapproved of their beliefs and called them to worship Allah Alone and not to associate others with Him in worship, they replied: "**Has he made the âlihah (gods) (all) into One Ilâh (God - Allâh).
+Verily, this is a curious thing!**" [Sad: 5]

 The Prophet (peace be upon him) continued calling them to worship Allah Alone, warning them against associating others with Him in worship, and explaining to them the reality of Islam.
 His efforts eventually paid off when they entered the Religion of Allah in crowds.
 Islam became superior to all religions due to the huge efforts made by the Messenger of Allah (peace be upon him), the Sahabah (Companions of the Prophet), and those who followed them in righteousness.
 The situation changed again after ignorance dominated and an overwhelming majority of people reverted to their foolish and ignorant practices, such as excessive veneration of Prophets and Awliya', whom they invoked and sought their help.
 This is in addition to all other forms of Shirk (associating others with Allah in His Divinity or worship).
 They did not sufficiently understand the true meaning of Tawhid (belief in the Oneness of Allah) as the Arab disbelievers actually did.
 Allah is the One sought for help.

 These forms of Shirk are increasingly widespread among people in our present time due to ignorance and the long interval between the era of prophethood and the present time.
-The argument these people put forward is not different from that of their predecessors, namely: "These are our intercessors with Allâh."
-[Yunus: 18]
+The argument these people put forward is not different from that of their predecessors, namely: "**These are our intercessors with Allâh.**" [Yunus: 18]

-"We worship them only that they may bring us near to Allâh." [al-Zumar: 3]
+"**We worship them only that they may bring us near to Allâh.**" [al-Zumar: 3]

 Allah refuted this false claim and made it clear to them that worshipping anything else other than Him is Shirk and Kufr (disbelief).
-Allah (Exalted be He) says: "And they worship besides Allâh things that harm them not, nor profit them, and they say: “These are our intercessors with Allâh.”
-[Yunus: 18]
+Allah (Exalted be He) says: "And they worship besides Allâh things that harm them not, nor profit them, and they say: “**These are our intercessors with Allâh.**” [Yunus: 18]

-"...Say: “Do you inform Allâh of that which He knows not in the heavens and on the earth?”
-Glorified and Exalted is He above all that which they associate as partners (with Him)!"
-[Yunus: 18] In this Ayah (Qur'anic verse), Allah (Glorified be He) clearly declares that worshipping Prophets, Awliya', and others besides Him is major Shirk (associating others with Allah in His Divinity or worship that takes the Muslim out of Islam), even if those who commit it call it by other names.
+"**...Say: “Do you inform Allâh of that which He knows not in the heavens and on the earth?”
+Glorified and Exalted is He above all that which they associate as partners (with Him)!**" [Yunus: 18] In this Ayah (Qur'anic verse), Allah (Glorified be He) clearly declares that worshipping Prophets, Awliya', and others besides Him is major Shirk (associating others with Allah in His Divinity or worship that takes the Muslim out of Islam), even if those who commit it call it by other names.

-Allah (Exalted be He) says: "And those who take Auliyâ’ (protectors, helpers, lords, gods) besides Him (say): “We worship them only that they may bring us near to Allâh.”" [al-Zumar: 3] Allah (Glorified be He) refutes their claims, saying: "Verily, Allâh will judge between them concerning that wherein they differ.
-Truly, Allâh guides not him who is a liar, and a disbeliever." [al-Zumar: 3]
+Allah (Exalted be He) says: "**And those who take Auliyâ’ (protectors, helpers, lords, gods) besides Him (say): “We worship them only that they may bring us near to Allâh.”" [al-Zumar: 3] Allah (Glorified be He) refutes their claims, saying: "Verily, Allâh will judge between them concerning that wherein they differ.
+Truly, Allâh guides not him who is a liar, and a disbeliever.**" [al-Zumar: 3]

 Thus, Allah makes it crystal clear that the worship they offer to anything or anyone other than Him, whether in the form of invocation, hope, fear, or otherwise, is Kufr.
 Allah (Exalted be He) also calls them liars when they claim that their false gods bring them closer to Him.
 There are a number of false ideologies in our present time that contradict the authentic 'Aqidah with which the Messengers (peace be upon them) were sent.
 These false ideologies are like the beliefs of the followers of Marx, Lenin, and others who call to atheism and Kufr and who give their beliefs different names, such as socialism, communism, Ba'thism, and so on.